irtf-nwcrg/rg-materials/ietf103-2018-11/ietf103_nwcrg_agenda.md

 See [https://datatracker.ietf.org/rg/nwcrg/about/], bottom of page.

+#### 08- "In Network Computing Enablers for Extended Reality"
+(Marie-Jose Montpetit) (10+5')

+To be presented during COIN meeting tool.

 ----
-Total allocated time: 95'
+Total allocated time: 110'

-Time balance: 25'
+Time balance: 10'